histefanhere/better_carpets/README.md

 ## Disadvantages

-## Setup
+## Setup & Usage

-For the nitty-gritty of setting up and configuring the carpets check out [SETUP.md](SETUP.md).
+For the nitty-gritty of setting up, configuring and using the carpets check out [MANUAL.md](MANUAL.md).